Things to Do In Winchester Virginia

 The box springs should probably have bed skirts.
 There’s something about seeing an off-white, naked box spring that destroys the look of a room.

 In the hotel lobby near the elevators, you will see a list of tours in town that you can take.

-I braved an evening ghost tour on my last night in town, about the town’s role in the Civil War and communicating with lingering spirits.
+I braved an evening ghost tour on my last night in town.
+The tour focused on the town’s role in the Civil War.
+Our guide convinced us to help her communicate with lingering spirits.
 (If you believe in that stuff).